biocypher/biochatter-paper/manuscript.md

 A major aim of computational biology is to distil high-dimensional molecular measurements into a humanly digestible form by projecting the measurements into a lower-dimensional space composed of gene programs, pathways, or other functional groupings of biological entities, for example via gene set enrichment analyses.
 However, even this distilled knowledge requires advanced expertise and thorough literature research to effectively interpret and exploit, and benchmarking the methods’ performance is non-trivial [@doi:10.1093/bib/bbz158].

-To improve and accelerate this interpretation and exploration, we have developed biochatter, a platform for communicating with LLMs specifically tuned to biomedical research, the use of which we demonstrate in a conversational web interface, ChatGSE (Figure @fig:overview).
+To improve and accelerate this interpretation and exploration, we have developed BioChatter, a platform for communicating with LLMs specifically tuned to biomedical research, the use of which we demonstrate in a conversational web interface, ChatGSE (Figure @fig:overview).
 The platform guides the human researcher intuitively through the interaction with the model, while counteracting the problematic behaviours of the LLM.
 Since the interaction is mainly based on plain text, it can be used by virtually any researcher.
 We engineer prompts around the queries of the user to improve model performance with regard to biomedicine, and automate the integration of popular bioinformatics methods, such as differential expression and gene set enrichment (Supplementary Note [Prompt Engineering]).